harvard-dce/mh-opsworks-builder/README.md

 Once the stack is successfully created, check the resources list in the CloudFormation web console and click the link to the API Gateway instance.Find the API's "Prod" stage `buildcookbook` method and copy the invoke URL.
 It should look something like [https://foobarbaz.execute-api.us-east-1.amazonaws.com/Prod/buildcookbook]().

 ##### Github
-Copy the URL and head over to the Github project.
+Copy the URL and head over to the recipes Github project.
 In "Settings" -> "Webhooks" choose "Add Webhook".
 Paste the URL into the "Payload URL" field, set the content-type to "application/json".
-Choose "Let me select individual events" and select "Create" and "Push".
+Choose "Let me select individual events" and select "Branch or tag creation" and "Pushes".

 ##### Bitbucket
 From the Bitbucket project page.
 Go to "Settings" and under "Workflow" select "Webhooks."
 Add a webhook with any descriptive name, the URL, and the trigger "repository push."
 Make sure to mark the new webhook "active" and save.